eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest

 ##### WorkloadControlLoop executes update command
-`swdd~agent-workload-control-loop-executes-update~1`
+`swdd~agent-workload-control-loop-executes-update~2`

 Status: approved

 When the WorkloadControlLoop started during the creation of the workload object receives an update command, the WorkloadControlLoop shall:
-* delete the old workload via the corresponding runtime connector
+* execute a delete command for the old configuration of the workload
-* stop the state checker for the workload
-* create a new workload via the corresponding runtime connector (which creates and starts a state checker)
-* store the new Id and reference to the state checker inside the WorkloadControlLoop
+* execute a create command for the new configuration of the workload

 Comment:
 For details on the runtime connector specific actions, e.g., delete, see the specific runtime connector workflows.